 - §3.
-A full-time employee who retires with at least 25 years of creditable service in the New Jersey Public Employees' Retirement System shall receive the same prescription coverage as active full-time employees, which may change from time to time, until said full-time employee: - a.
-Obtains employment having prescription coverage comparable to active full-time employees.
-However, retired full-time employees may re-enroll in the City prescription program given to active full-time employees should said employment cease; or - b.
+An employee who retires with at least 25 years of creditable service in the New Jersey Public Employees' Retirement System shall receive the same prescription coverage as active employees, which may change from time to time, until said employee: - a.
+Obtains employment having prescription coverage comparable to active employees.
+However, retired employees may re-enroll in the City prescription program given to active employees should said employment cease; or - b.
 Becomes eligible for a federal or state prescription program, such as Medicare. - c.
 Receives prescription coverage as a retiree through the SHBP.

-It is the retired full-time employee's responsibility to notify the City's Personnel Office upon the occurrence of any event as described in this section above.
+It is the retired employee's responsibility to notify the City's Personnel Office upon the occurrence of any event as described in this section above.

 - §4.
-Full-time employees and their eligible dependents shall receive a basic dental care plan and choose from among a customary Delta 50/50 Dental Plan, Delta-Flagship Health Systems, Inc. or Delta Preferred Provider Option, or their successors. - §5.
-Full-time employees on approved Leave of Absence, pursuant to SHBP regulations, are responsible for payment of their share of said health benefit premiums in accordance with the applicable regulations and City Policy. - §6.
+Employees and their eligible dependents shall receive a basic dental care plan and choose from among a customary Delta 50/50 Dental Plan, Delta-Flagship Health Systems, Inc. or Delta Preferred Provider Option, or their successors. - §5.
+Employees on approved Leave of Absence, pursuant to SHBP regulations, are responsible for payment of their share of said health benefit premiums in accordance with the applicable regulations and City policy. - §6.
 The City retains the right to select the insurance carrier or to be self-insured for the provision of any health benefits.
 Any change in insurance provider that is not substantially similar to the level of benefits or administrative procedures currently in place will be subject to negotiation. - §7.
-The City offers a cafeteria plan pursuant to Section 125 of the Internal Revenue Code, whereby full-time employees who receives health benefits from an entity other than the City may waive City provided health benefits and receive an incentive as follows:
+The City offers a cafeteria plan pursuant to Section 125 of the Internal Revenue Code, whereby employees who receives health benefits from an entity other than the City may waive City provided health benefits and receive an incentive as follows: